naxos/SMBClient/README.md

 ### Meta data

 All properties (including `isDirectory` and `exists`) of the `SMBFile` class apart from `path` (and `name`, which is part of `path`) are considered meta data.
 Meta data are read, when a file is being listed, opened or closed.
-Meta data are not updated automatically and they are not live data.
+Meta data are not live data and they are not updated automatically.
 You can check if the meta data was already read for an instance of `SMBFile` with the `hasStatus` property.
 The property `statusTime` returns the date the meta data was last read (or nil if it was never read).

 To explicitly read or update a file's meta data use `updateStatus:`: